Vehicle Carriers Class Action

 “Vehicle Carrier Services” means paid international ocean shipping services via roll on/roll off vessels (“RoRo”) of cargo, such as new and used cars and trucks, as well as agricultural, construction and mining equipment (collectively “Vehicles”).
 A “RoRo” is a type of ocean vessel that allows wheeled vehicles to be driven on and off the vessel and parked on its decks for ocean transport.
 It is alleged that among other things, customers were overcharged for Vehicle Carrier Services as the defendants participated in an unlawful conspiracy to fix, raise, maintain, increase, or control the price for Vehicle Carrier Services.

-The Settlement Fund will not be distributed to Class Members at this time.
+If the MOL Settlement Agreement is approved by the Courts, the settlement funds will be placed in an interest-bearing trust account along with the funds from previous settlements.
+Settlement funds will not be distributed to Class Members at this time.
 The continuing litigation may or may not result in further settlements or judgments.
 If there is a further recovery, it will be added to the present monies and an efficient distribution will be made at an appropriate time so as to avoid the cost of facilitating multiple distributions.
 The Courts will approve when and to whom the settlement funds will be distributed.

 Your Options:

-1. If you do not oppose the proposed Settlement Agreement, you do not need to appear at the hearing or take any other action at this time.
-If the Settlement Agreement is approved by the Courts further notices will be posted;
+1. If you do not oppose the proposed MOL Settlement Agreement, you do not need to appear at the hearings or take any other action at this time.
+If the MOL Settlement Agreement is approved by the Courts further notices will be posted;

-2. If you wish to comment on or object to the Settlement Agreement, you must deliver a written submission to the appropriate lawyer below by May 1, 2017.
+2. If you wish to comment on or object to the MOL Settlement Agreement, you must deliver a written submission to the appropriate lawyer below by November 17, 2023.
 The lawyer will forward any submissions to the appropriate Court.

 Foreman & Company